mosaicdao/mosaic-pm/experience/hadapsar-DX/connect.md

 ---
 id: connect
+title: Connect to Hadapsar testnet
 sidebar_label: Connect to Hadapsar testnet
 ---

-# Connect to Hadapsar testnet

 You will require the RPC URL to connect to the origin chain to perform the transaction and interact with the gateway contracts